Ten arrested for murder after man dies in London

 - Published

-Police say 10 people have been arrested on suspicion of murder after a man died in London.
+Police say 10 people have been arrested on suspicion of murder after a man was fatally stabbed in London.

-Officers say the man was found with serious injuries in Brentwick Gardens, Brentford, at 05:15 BST and died at the scene.
+Officers said the man was found in the street with serious injuries in Brentwick Gardens, Brentford, at 05:15 BST and died at the scene.

 It came after the force was alerted to reports of intruders at an address in the same street.